ash2code/FLG/README.md

 to install with custom values
 helm install fluent-bit fluent/fluent-bit -f values.yaml --namespace logging

+Fluent Bit
+Port: 2020

+Loki
+Port: 3100

+Grafana
+Port: 80 (or 3000 when port-forwarded)

 ***************************************************************************************

 **step 01**: we have to create SCC (security context constraint)